 Born in Lancaster County, South Carolina in 1813, James Marion Sims entered the medical profession when doctors didn’t undergo the same rigorous coursework and training they do today.
 After interning with a doctor, taking a three-month course and studying for a year at Jefferson Medical College, Sims began his practice in Lancaster.
 He later relocated to Montgomery, Alabama, seeking a fresh start after the death of his first two patients.

 It was in Montgomery that Sims built his reputation among rich, white plantation owners by treating their human property.
 According to Vanessa Gamble, University Professor of Medical Humanities at George Washington University, Sims’s practice was deeply rooted in the slave trade.
-Sims built an eight-person hospital in the heart of the slave-trading district in Montgomery.
-While most healthcare took place on the plantations, some stubborn cases were brought to physicians like Sims who patched up slaves so they could produce—and reproduce—for their masters again.
+Sims built an eight-person hospital in the heart of the trading district in Montgomery.
+While most healthcare took place on the plantations, some stubborn cases were brought to physicians like Sims who patched up enslaved workers so they could produce—and reproduce—for their masters again.
 Otherwise, they were useless to their owners.

 Like most doctors in the 19th century, Sims originally had little interest in treating female patients—and no specific gynecological training.
 Indeed, examining and treating female organs was widely considered offensive and unsavory.
 But his interest in treating women changed when he was asked to help a patient who had fallen off a horse and was suffering from pelvic and back pain.

 To treat this woman’s injury, Sims realized he needed to look directly into her vagina.
 He positioned her on all fours, leaning forward, and then used his fingers to help him see inside.
 This discovery helped him develop the precursor to the modern speculum: the bent handle of a pewter spoon.